Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Introduction

 MLLMs can produce appropriate responses that conform to the context and purpose of a task based on a provided image and prompt.
 To investigate the potential of MLLMs for SLT, we explore their capabilities by employing various types of MLLMs and applying prompt engineering to extract descriptions of SL components from images.
 Our findings indicate that MLLMs can accurately describe fine SL components, such as the position of hands and fingers, while effectively minimizing extraneous details, including the signer's gender or background, as illustrated in Fig.~\ref{fig:main}.
 However, despite the representation power of MLLMs, there has been no prior research on their application to SLT.
 Furthermore, while MLLMs effectively describe numerous SL components, they struggle to capture certain visual information, particularly detailed facial features, such as the shapes of eyebrows and lips.

 Inspired by these observations, we propose a novel gloss-free approach called \textbf{M}ulti\textbf{m}odal \textbf{S}ign \textbf{L}anguage \textbf{T}ranslation framework (\textbf{MMSLT}).
-Our MMSLT consists of two main modules to enable a comprehensive understanding of sign language through the complementary integration of modalities, SL descriptions and sign language images, as shown in Fig.~\ref{fig:overall}.
-First, the Generating Sign Language Description via MLLM (GSD-MLLM) module prompts a pre-trained MLLM to generate SL descriptions.
+Our MMSLT consists of two main modules to enable a comprehensive understanding of SL through the complementary integration of modalities, SL descriptions and SL images, as shown in Fig.~\ref{fig:overall}.
+First, the Generating Sign Language Description via MLLM (GSD-MLLM) module serves as a pre-processing step, prompting a pre-trained MLLM to generate SL descriptions.
 Then, the Multimodal-Language Pre-training (MMLP) module integrates the two modality features and aligns them with the target spoken sentence space, bridging the modality gap and improving translation accuracy.
-Furthermore, to enhance efficiency, we introduce a description mapper that predicts description embeddings from the embedding features of sign language images, alleviating the computational burden of using MLLM during each inference.
+Furthermore, to enhance efficiency, we introduce a description mapper that predicts description embeddings from the embedding features of SL images, alleviating the computational burden of using MLLM during each inference.

 To evaluate MMSLT, we perform extensive experiments on two benchmark datasets: PHOENIX14T~\cite{camgoz2018neural} and CSL-Daily~\cite{zhou2021improving}.
-The results demonstrate that MMSLT significantly outperforms previous state-of-the-art (SOTA) gloss-free SLT methods, particularly on the large-scale CSL-Daily dataset.
+Results show that MMSLT significantly outperforms previous state-of-the-art (SOTA) gloss-free SLT methods, particularly on the large-scale CSL-Daily dataset.
 The main contributions of MMSLT are as follows: \begin{itemize} \item We propose MMSLT, a gloss-free SLT framework, the first to leverage an off-the-shelf MLLM.
 To facilitate efficient inference without requiring the use of MLLMs, we design a description mapper module.

-\item By analyzing various MLLMs and prompts, we propose the GSD-MLLM module, which generates detailed SL descriptions from sign language images. \item We introduce the MMLP module, which effectively integrates two modalities, SL descriptions and sign language images, and aligns them with the target sentence space to reduce the modality gap.
+\item By analyzing various MLLMs and prompts, we propose the GSD-MLLM module as a pre-processing step, which generates detailed SL descriptions from SL images. \item We introduce the MMLP module, which effectively integrates two modalities, SL descriptions and SL images, and aligns them with the target sentence space to reduce the modality gap.

 \item We demonstrate the effectiveness of MMSLT through extensive experiments, achieving SOTA gloss-free SLT performance on two benchmark datasets.
 MMSLT markedly improves both BLEU-4 and ROUGE scores, indicating effective translation in complex syntax and long contexts. \end{itemize}